Parthipan-Natkunam/UndoBag/README.md

 ### Steps to Include UndoBag:

 #### For Browser-based Projects:
-For browser based projects, clude the minified js file in the **dist** folder of the repo into your markup.
+For browser based projects, include the minified js file in the **dist** folder of the repo into your markup.
 ```
 <script type="text/javascript" src="dist/undoBag.min.js"></script>
 ```